precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 Configure as follows:

-- Which elements to export: `All`.
+- Which elements to export: `FEM`.
 - Export group data: (check).

 Then, click `Apply` and `OK`.